History of Jurickson Profar in Timeline

 2009: Signed with the Rangers

-2011: Ranked as Top Prospect and MVP
+2011: Ranked as Top Prospect

-August 31, 2012: Called Up to the Rangers and MLB Debut
+August 31, 2012: MLB Debut

 2012: Called up to MLB

-2012: Named to All-Star Futures Game
+2012: All-Star Futures Game Selection

-May 2013: Called Up to Rangers
+May 2013: Called up to Rangers

-2013: Trade of Kinsler
+2013: Kinsler Traded

-2014: Missed Season Due to Injury
+2014: Injured Shoulder, Missed Season

-February 23, 2015: Underwent Shoulder Surgery
+February 23, 2015: Shoulder Surgery

 March 21, 2016: Optioned to Triple-A

-May 31, 2016: Hit First Home Run of the Season
+May 31, 2016: First Home Run of Season

-On May 31, 2016, Profar hit his first home run of the season against the Cleveland Indians.
+On May 31, 2016, Jurickson Profar hit his first home run of the season against the Cleveland Indians.

-2016: Rejoined the Rangers
+2016: Returned to the Rangers

 2017: Lost Playing Time

-2017: Represented Netherlands at World Baseball Classic
+2017: Represented Netherlands at WBC

 2017: Son Born

-In 2017, Profar's son was born.
+In 2017, Jurickson Profar's son was born.

-December 21, 2018: Traded to Oakland Athletics
+December 21, 2018: Traded to Athletics

-2018: Made Major League Roster
+2018: Made Rangers Roster

-In 2018, Profar made the Rangers' major league roster out of spring training as a utility infielder and hit .254/.335/.458 with 20 home runs.
+In 2018, Jurickson Profar made the Rangers' major league roster out of spring training as a utility infielder and he hit .254/.335/.458 with 20 home runs.

 2018: Played Over 100 Games

-2018: Richard Durrett Hardest Working Man Award
+2018: Richard Durrett Award

-In 2018, Profar was named the Richard Durrett Hardest Working Man Award winner by the DFW chapter of the BBWAA.
+In 2018, Jurickson Profar was named the Richard Durrett Hardest Working Man Award winner by the DFW chapter of the BBWAA.

-December 2, 2019: Traded to San Diego Padres
+December 2, 2019: Traded to Padres

-2019: Played for the Athletics
+2019: Played Second Base for Athletics

 2020: Played for Padres

-In 2020, Profar played for the Padres, slashing .278/.343/.428 with seven home runs and 25 RBIs in 56 games.
+In 2020, Jurickson Profar played for the San Diego Padres, achieving a .278/.343/.428 slash line with seven home runs and 25 RBIs in 56 games.

-January 27, 2021: Re-signed with the Padres
+January 27, 2021: Re-signed with Padres

-On January 27, 2021, Profar re-signed with the Padres on a three-year, $21 million contract.
+On January 27, 2021, Jurickson Profar re-signed with the San Diego Padres on a three-year, $21 million contract.

-July 7, 2022: Collision and Injury
+July 7, 2022: Injured and Placed on Injured List

-March 21, 2023: Signed with Colorado Rockies
+March 21, 2023: Signed with Rockies

-On March 21, 2023, Profar signed a one-year, $7.75 million contract with the Colorado Rockies.
+On March 21, 2023, Jurickson Profar signed a one-year, $7.75 million contract with the Colorado Rockies.

-September 1, 2023: Signed Minor League Contract with Padres
+September 1, 2023: Returned to Padres Organization

-2023: Represented Netherlands at World Baseball Classic
+2023: Represented Netherlands at WBC

-January 2024: Youngest Brother Signed by White Sox
+January 2024: Brother Signed with White Sox

 February 12, 2024: Re-signed with Padres